-In its 2016/17 Budget, the NSW Government announced $13.8 million funding to support innovation and investment in the State's research and development capacity under the new Research Attraction and Acceleration Program (RAAP).
+In its 2017/18 Budget, the NSW Government announced $13.6 million in funding to support innovation and investment in the state's research and development capacity under the Research Attraction and Acceleration Program (RAAP).

-By enabling a targeted investment and stronger partner links, the RAAP aims to give NSW a greater role in the future of key national research development and infrastructure and contribute to jobs creation in the State.
+By enabling a targeted investment and stronger partner links, the RAAP aims to give NSW a greater role in the future of key national research and research infrastructure, and contribute to jobs creation in the state.

 CSIRO Solar Thermal Project, CSIRO Newcastle